dbergey/Type-To-Navigate/README.markdown

 2. Click to install the userscript: [type_to_navigate.user.js](http://github.com/dbergey/type_to_navigate_chrome/raw/master/type_to_navigate/type_to_navigate.user.js)
 3. Confirm installation.

 Chrome / Chromium will automatically update Type-to-Navigate when there is a new version, so there should be continual improvements where needed.
-Safari won't, so you should check back to see if there are newer versions.
+Safari will notify you when there is an update; just click the notification to upgrade.

 Interesting Development Notes
 -----------------------------